 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 The annual credits alone make this card worth holding onto.
+You get:

 - Up to $200 in Uber credit per year

 - Up to $100 credit for Saks Fifth Avenue (up to $50 from January to June, and up to $50 from July to December)

 - Statement credit every four years after you apply for Global Entry ($100) or TSA PreCheck ($85)

 The $200 airline-fee credit resets every calendar year.
 So in your first cardholder year, you could get the credit twice.
 If you applied for the Amex Platinum now, you’d get up to $200 airline fee credit in 2019 and another in 2020 before your next annual fee is due.